 There’s something very special about being part of a formal Hiring Council.
 And it doesn’t take much more than an initial email and a kickoff meeting to say, “Congratulations!
 You are part of our hiring council!”
 Our hiring council is our existing research team, and the product, design, and engineering leaders from the Field team.

-Naming the Hiring Council, and creating a formal kickoff, creates a sense of ownership and buy-in in the same way that stakeholders interviews bring cross-functional team members into the research process.
+Naming the Hiring Council, and creating a formal kickoff, creates a sense of ownership and buy-in in the same way that stakeholder interviews bring cross-functional team members into the research process.
 It’s also a crucial point of alignment—we set our teammate up for success when our expectations for the work match those of the team into which they embed.